 Regulatory Activities & Liaisons

-- Developed and Passed our Local Government Public Works Law (HB 1079) which created a uniform process for all local governments in GA which established one set of rules for all local government.
-Requires public advertisement and competitive award for all local government construction contracts over $100,000 where the party providing services is at risk for construction.
-Gave local government the ability to use of competitive sealed proposals such as CM @Risk and Design Build, etc…
+- Developed and Passed our Local Government Public Works Law (HB 1079) which created a uniform process for all local governments in GA, which established one set of rules for all local governments.
+Requires public advertisement and competitive awards for all local government construction contracts over $100,000 where the party providing services is at risk for construction.
+Gave local government the ability to use of competitive sealed proposals such as CM @Risk and Design Build, etc.

 - Georgia Contractor Licensure – AGC initiated and developed Georgia’s statewide General Contractor license requirement.
 The state law supersedes all local licensing requirements.
 All contractor members on the General Contractor License Board have been AGC members.